Welcome to Meadowbridge Surgery Website

 TRIAGE INFORMATION can now be added to a slot on-line each morning from 8.30 am Mon-Fri using Patient Facing Services which is the system used also to request repeat prescriptions.
 On-Line Triage slots will be available until all daily appointments have been taken and then Triage moves to Urgent Only requests via telephone for the rest of the day.

 Minor Ailments Scheme Did you know that your local pharmacy can offered 2 products free of charge for the treatment of the following symptoms: Acne Vulgaris, Athletes Foot, Diarrhoea (acute), Ear Wax, Groin Area Infection, Haemorrhoids, Head Lice, Mouth Ulcers, Scabies, Threadworms, Oral Thrush, Vaginal Thrush and Verruca.
 No prescription is required from your GP to avail of the above treatments.
+Check on line for age exclusions etc.

 A Pain Management tab is now available in the Further Information tab above which provides helpful information and tips on the self management of acute back pain.
 There is also information on local short courses available to patients from September - December 2018.